PsiQ/bartiq/docs/concepts/rewriters.md

 ```python
 from bartiq.analysis import ResourceRewriter
 ```
 Here we will give an overview of the functionality currently implemented in these objects, with example usage.
+This document is intended for advanced users seeking to understand in-depth the logic behind rewriter functionality, either for development or debugging purposes.
+We will soon have a more usage-oriented tutorial.

 ## Motivation

 As quantum algorithms increase in complexity their symbolic resource expressions similarly become more complex.
-For a state of the art algorithm like double factorization (find a link to put here) the resource expressions can be almost impossible to parse, due to the sheer number of terms and symbols.
+For a state of the art algorithm like double factorization the resource expressions can be almost impossible to parse, due to the sheer number of terms and symbols.
+For example, see Fig.~16 in [*Even more eﬃcient quantum computations of chemistry through tensor hypercontraction*](https://arxiv.org/pdf/2011.03494), and Eq.
+C39 for the associated Toffoli cost of this circuit.
 Making complex expressions more palatable is a primary motivation for rewriters; gaining insights into closed-form expressions for important resource quantities is vital for fault-tolerant quantum algorithm optimization and design.

 ## Overview